THE HISTORY OF HIGHFIELD HOUSE

 There is still no mention of buildings on the Plot nor are any shown on the 1854 Ordnance Survey Map

-HIGHFIELD HOUSE – (picture adapted from the photo taken in 2010.
-The author apologises for the ‘artistic licence’ taken but hopes to give the reader some idea of the house as it was when it was built.
-The house would have been ‘quite grand’ at the time!
-The stonework has suffered badly over the years due to the sun and the result of ‘over sandblasting’.
+Picture adapted from the photo taken in 2010.
+I apologise for the artistic licence taken but I hope to give the reader some idea of the house as it was when it was built.
+The house would have been quite grand at the time.
+The stonework has suffered badly over the years due to the sun and the result of over sandblasting.
 In front of the house was a very large, lawned area, surrounded by shrubbery.
-At the bottom of the garden was a hedge which separated the house from the ‘croft’ or field, in which houses were destined to be built.)
+At the bottom of the garden was a hedge which separated the house from the croft or field, in which houses were destined to be built.

-John HARROP, whose address on the 1861 Census was Horbury Rd., made a Will.
-In this he describes his ‘Homestead at South Ossett consisting of a Messuage or Dwellinghouse, Shop, Stable, Outbuildings and Appurtenances’ – suggesting that the buildings were erected between 1854 and 1862)
+John HARROP, whose address on the 1861 Census was Horbury Road, made a Will.
+In this he describes his ‘Homestead at South Ossett consisting of a Messuage or Dwellinghouse, Shop, Stable, Outbuildings and Appurtenances’ – suggesting that the buildings were erected between 1854 and 1862.